mnys176/poculus-simulator/README.md

 It is typically preferred to run the simulator in a standalone Docker container, as it is by far the most turn-key way of getting up and running; no need for you to install NodeJS yourself.

-1. From the root of the repository, build the image and run the container maually...
+1. From the root of the repository, build the image and run the container manually...

 ```bash
 cd <repository-root>